 Once you’ve used the extension, it’s time to remove it.
 While hair extensions come from many manufacturers, the basic design is similar across the board.
 This means there are universal tips to keep in mind when removing them.

 Ensure That the Hair is Tangle Free

-If the hair is matted, stiff, or tangled from the additional use of product (such as holding sprays or gels), take time to ensure the troubled areas are removed.
+If the hair is matted, stiff, or tangled from the additional use of the product (such as holding sprays or gels), take time to ensure the troubled areas are removed.
 The hair needs to follow its natural form before you attempt to remove the clip-in hair extensions.

 You may also need to use detangling products or a fine mist of water.
 Work your way through the hair with your fingers or a brush.
-Alternatively, you can opt to use a large toothed comb as this helps to eliminate any clumping from holding products.
+Alternatively, you can opt to use a large-toothed comb, as this helps to eliminate any clumping from holding products.
 Ensure that you have smoothed out any tangled areas in the hair before proceeding.